Read notes local churchgoers wrote after Trump's election to show love to local refugees

 And sure enough, just a few hours after we'd sent the story to print Tuesday, Trump decided to share some more of his early morning thoughts on refugees.

 But in this week's story, I didn't want to focus on outrage over Trump or even on debunking misconceptions about American refugee policy.
-I wanted to focus on what Spokane was doing to show the people already here — many who'd gone through hell before every getting here — they were loved.
+I wanted to focus on what Spokane was doing to show the people already here — many who'd gone through hell before ever getting here — they were loved.

 A lot of these were relatively small acts that nevertheless can matter a lot.